nmshd/documentation/_includes/use-cases/use-case-consumption-notify-peer-about-identityattribute-succession.md

 ## On Success

-- The response returns a `predecessor` and a `successor` Attribute.
+- The response returns a `predecessor` and a `successor` Attribute, as well as the `notificationId` of the notification sent to the peer.
 - The `predecessor` is an updated version of the own shared IdentityAttribute that was shared with the peer most recently.
 It has the `succeededBy` field set to the `successor`'s ID.
 - The `successor` is a new own shared IdentityAttribute version with the content of the succeeded private IdentityAttribute.
 Its `succeeds` property links to the `predecessor`.